JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-export.md

   This allows versioning the Swift manifest separately from the project the file describes.
 This is the recommended approach: it allows scaling and is generally easier to maintain.
 * Put the `Package.swift` file next to your Kotlin Multiplatform code.
 This is a more straightforward approach, but keep in mind that, in this case, the Swift package and the code will use the same versioning.
-SPM uses Git tags for versioning packages, which can conflict with tags used for your project.
+SwiftPM uses Git tags for versioning packages, which can conflict with tags used for your project.
 * Store the `Package.swift` file within the consumer project's repository.
 This helps to avoid versioning and maintenance issues.
-  However, this approach can cause problems with multi-repository SPM setups of the consumer project and further automation:
+  However, this approach can cause problems with multi-repository SwiftPM setups of the consumer project and further automation:

   * In a multi-package project, only one consumer package can depend on the external module (to avoid dependency conflicts within the project).
 So, all the logic that depends on your Kotlin Multiplatform module should be encapsulated in a